hb9kns/webforms/README.md

 - Entries cannot be deleted by the script; this has to be done manually in the database files.
 - If a file 'help.html' exists in the working directory, it will be linked at the upper right corner of every page generated.
 - If a file 'style.css' exists in the working directory, it will be used as stylefile for every page generated.
+- If a file 'favicon.ico' exists in the working directory, it will be used as icon file for every page generated.

+---

+*2019-5-1 // Y.Bonetti*